 In 2014 Dr Anna Lau excelled on the frontline in the fight against the highly infectious ebola virus, with the National Institutes of Health in the US.
 Her work has won Dr Lau inclusion in Forbes magazine's annual '30 under 30' list of innovators in global health.

 Touching and improving lives comes in many different forms.
-John Bell, an arts graduate and adjunct professor in the Faculty of Education and Social Work since 2007, formed the Bell Shakespeare Company in 1991.
+John Bell, an arts graduate and adjunct professor at the Sydney School of Education and Social Work since 2007, formed the Bell Shakespeare Company in 1991.

 Since then it has been a major theatrical production house, giving pleasure to theatre-goers season after season.